-- When all connections are complete, pressure test system.
+- 10. When all connections are complete, pressure test system.
 Repair any solder joint leaks and gently tighten any leaking valve packing nuts and piping accessories, as required. - 11.
-Connect all piping per accepted industry standards and observe allregulations governing installation of piping systems. - 12.
+Connect all piping per accepted industry standards and observe all regulations governing installation of piping systems. - 12.
 When all connections are complete, pressure test system.
 Repair any solder joint leaks and gently tighten any leaking valve packing nuts and piping accessories, as required.

-These units employ a hydronic coil designed for use with either hot or chilledwater.
+These units employ a hydronic coil designed to use with either hot or chilled water.